 Since 1983, he has been President of the Foundation for life, established by Accorsi, who writes in his will: “Thanks to your knowledge and taste, what you will do for Turin will be a wonderful thing”.
 From this moment on, Giulio Ometto expertly directed the restoration of Palazzo Accorsi and was the author of the fine-tuning of the rooms for the Museum and the buildings of the Foundation.

-With the inauguration and the opening to the public of the Museum of Decorative Arts, which took place in December 1999, Giulio Ometto makes the Accorsi collections accessible to the public, but not only: Ometto, in fact, managed to manage the assets left by Accorsi to the Foundation, succeeding not only to keep the Museum “alive”, but also to organize exhibitions and to carry out a series of acquisitions aimed above all at completing the collections.
+With the inauguration and the opening to the public of the Museum of Decorative Arts, which took place in December 1999, Giulio Ometto makes the Accorsi collections accessible to the public, but not only: Ometto, in fact, was able to manage the assets left by Accorsi to the Foundation, succeeding not only to keep the Museum “alive”, but also to organize exhibitions and to carry out a series of acquisitions.
 “Accorsi left me, at his death, the task of preparing a museum that could house his art collections; he wanted it as an act of love for his city.
-Today it is a house museum furnished according to his and my taste”, he wrote years ago, aware that the preservation of artistic memory should be carried out hand in hand with the dissemination of the image of Accorsi’s work.
+Today it is a house museum furnished according to his and my taste”, he wrote years ago, aware that the preservation of artistic memory should be carried out hand to hand with the dissemination of the image of Accorsi’s work.